vinkodlak/rigpro.consulting/src/pages/blog/2020-05-25-using-hydrarackers.md

   Ever used the PRS Hydraracker for offline rig up and rig down on dual derrick deep water drilling rigs?
 subtitle: >-
-  This innovative technique can save clients precious rig time and make for an extremely efficient operation!
+  This innovative technique saves clients precious rig time and make for an extremely efficient operation!
 author: 'Keith Diebold '
 date: 2020-05-25T19:16:12.647Z